SIDN/dmap-site/demo/index.md

    * You can download the 1 million scan results from [this link](https://dmap.sidnlabs.nl/demo/pg_dump_export_20180227.zip).
    * Then install it at your already configured [PostgreSQL DB][3] using the following command:
+   * Check the data model to understand the results on the [Data model page](../datamodel/)

 ```bash
 # unzip file